-- Used for low value, regular payments such as utility bills.
+- A popular form of payment used for low value, regular payments such as utility bills.

-- Online bill payments made through the FPX payment system (requires an online bank account with one of the 25 participating banks) and are processed in real time.
+- Online bill and e-commerce payments can be made through the FPX payment system (requires an online bank account with one of the 29 participating banks) and are processed in real time.

-- JomPAY is Malaysia’s bill payment scheme, operated by MyClear with 42 bank participants.
+- JomPAY is Malaysia’s bill payment scheme using internet or mobile banking - operated by PayNet with 40 bank participants.

-- Common form of cashless payment for retail and commercial payments.
+- Cheques are a common form of cashless payment for retail and commercial payments.